SyncfusionExamples/create-master-details-view-using-blazor-datagrid/README.md

 # Create Master-Details View Using Blazor DataGrid

 This sample explains about how to create a master details view using the Blazor DataGrid component of Syncfusion.
-You will also learn how to use other components like Maps, Scheduler, Child DataGrid and Tab inside the details view of the master DataGrid.

 ## Prerequisites